Bangladesh's BNP opposition party in dire straits as leader's health deteriorates | DW | 26.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-With aging leader Khaleda Zia critically ill in the hospital amid an ongoing crackdown on political opposition by the ruling Awami League, the Bangladesh Nationalist Party's future is looking grim.
+With aging leader Khaleda Zia critically ill in the hospital amid an ongoing crackdown on political opposition by the ruling Awami League, the Bangladesh Nationalist Party's future looks grim.

-Khaleda Zia, Bangladesh's first female Prime Minister and arch-rivalof current Prime Minister Sheikh Hasina, was admitted to the critical care unit of a Dhaka hospital early this month after her health deteriorated.
+Khaleda Zia, Bangladesh's first female prime minister and archrivalof current Prime Minister Sheikh Hasina, was admitted to the critical care unit of a Dhaka hospital this month.

 "She has chronic liver disease, among other problems that can't be treated in Bangladesh.
 She urgently needs treatment in a developed country like Germany," Zia's personal physician AZM Zahid Hossain told DW.